For Afghan evacuees arriving to U.S., a tenuous legal status and little financial support

 Tom Warrick, a former DHS and State Department official who worked on the Special Immigrant Visa program for Iraqis, said U.S. screeners can still conduct robust vetting on Afghans who lack documentation or a record of working for Western governments and organizations.

-“There are still substantial numbers of ways to validate information given during interviews,” said Warrick.
+“There are still substantial numbers of ways to validate information given during interviews,” Warrick said.
 “This is what [U.S. Citizenship and Immigration Services] does when adjudicating people from countries without a substantial U.S. military presence — to check facts in their stories, and cross-check what is known historically if someone claims they were in fear of persecution as a member of a particular religious or ethnic minority.”

 Another 80 staffers from USCIS are helping to process evacuees at Dulles International Airport in Virginia and Philadelphia International Airport, the two designated arrival points for the commercial and charter aircraft bringing Afghans to the United States.
 CBP personnel at those locations conduct a secondary “cross-check” on arriving Afghans to verify their information, DHS officials said.